AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-backup-restore.md

 Note that:

-- When you restore, there is a chance that the backup being restored is older than the state of the partition before the data was lost.
+* When you restore, there is a chance that the backup being restored is older than the state of the partition before the data was lost.
 Because of this, you should restore only as a last resort to recover as much data as possible.

-- The string that represents the backup folder path and the paths of files inside the backup folder can be greater than 255 characters, depending on the FabricDataRoot path and Application Type name's length.
+* The string that represents the backup folder path and the paths of files inside the backup folder can be greater than 255 characters, depending on the FabricDataRoot path and Application Type name's length.
 This can cause some .NET methods, like **Directory.Move**, to throw the **PathTooLongException** exception.
 One workaround is to directly call kernel32 APIs, like **CopyFile**.

 ## Backup and restore Reliable Actors

-Backup and restore for Reliable Actors builds on the backup and restore functionality provided by reliable services.
-The service owner should create a custom Actor service that derives from **ActorService** (which is a Service Fabric reliable service hosting actors) and then do backup/restore similar to reliable services as described above in previous sections.
-Since backups will be taken on a per-partition basis, states for all actors in that particular partition will be backed up (and restoration is similar and will happen on a per-partition basis).
+Reliable Actors Framework is built on top of Reliable Services.
+The ActorService which hosts the actor(s) is a stateful reliable service.
+Hence, all the backup and restore functionality available in Reliable Services is also available to Reliable Actors (except behaviors that are state provider specific).
+Since backups will be taken on a per-partition basis, states for all actors in that partition will be backed up (and restoration is similar and will happen on a per-partition basis).
+To perform backup/restore, the service owner should create a custom actor service class that derives from ActorService class and then do backup/restore similar to Reliable Services as described above in previous sections.

 ```
 class MyCustomActorService : ActorService